 The first step in building the risk adjustment models was to prepare a reference database.
-UB-04 data and laboratory test results from adult (age ≥ 18 years) discharges from Pennsylvania acute care hospitals were used.
-The reference database for each procedure and measure-specific model was based on two years of data (after exclusions).
+UB-04 data and laboratory test results from adult (18 years and older) discharges from Pennsylvania acute care hospitals were used.
+The reference database for each procedure and measure-specific model was based on three years of data (after exclusions).